 Its participation in the Planning and Review Process (PARP) provides Ukraine with a fundamental mechanism to set realistic reform objectives and to improve its defence and security forces' functional ability to operate alongside Allies in crisis-response operations and other national and international activities to promote security and stability.

 The PARP helps guide transformation and reform in the defence and related security sector.
-The 2018 Partnership Goal package – which sets out goals agreed with the Ukrainian Ministry of Defence and the Ministry of the Interior – explicitly aims to support Ukraine's strategic organisational reforms and institution-building for defence and security sector organisations.
+The 2018 Partnership Goal package – which sets out goals agreed with the Ukrainian ministries of defence and the interior – explicitly aims to support Ukraine's strategic organisational reforms and institution-building for defence and security sector organisations.
 This will support Ukraine in pursuing the reforms mandated in its 2015 National Security Strategy and Military Doctrine as well as the Strategic Defence Bulletin approved in 2016.
-Among the Partnership Goals, 26 are assigned to the Ministry of Defence and the armed forces; 15 to the Ministry of Interior and its subordinate security organisations; and one to cyber defence.
+Among the Partnership Goals, 26 are assigned to the defence ministry and the armed forces; 15 to the interior ministry and its subordinate security organisations; and one to cyber defence.

 Capacity-building and civilian control

 NATO programmes and initiatives contribute to specific aspects of strengthening civilian control over defence and related security institutions, including in the intelligence sector.
 Improving the capacity of these institutions is of fundamental importance for Ukraine's development as a democratic country.
 These issues are key deliverables under NATO's Comprehensive Assistance Package for Ukraine and the Partnership Goals agreed under the PARP.
 As part of wider cooperation in this area, a number of specific initiatives have been taken.